 Hold on, cowboy.

-That can be your reality, but it doesn’t come without hard work.
+be your reality, but it doesn’t come without hard work.
 Sure, it’s different hard work than you’ve committed to in the past, but it’s also no less challenging.
 Instead of the sale happening face-to-face between you and your prospects, most of the buyer’s journey is happening between the prospect and your online presence.

 If they can’t find you online, you don’t exist